tanaya13693/Redis-Proxy/redis-proxy-cache/README.md

 Now go to 1st window and run following command make test

-May be required on windows as this thread should be already running on computer where this can be tested.
+Make sure docker desktop is running on your local laptop/Desktop May be required on windows as this thread should be already running on computer where this can be tested.
 (In separate terminal window, run `docker daemon` in one terminal window)

 You should see the output from JUnit that reports the tests passed.